clojurewerkz/legacy-blog/source/_posts/2013-01-24-neocons-1-dot-1-0-beta2-is-released.markdown

  * [Welle](https://clojureriak.info), a Riak client with batteries included
  * [Quartzite](https://clojurequartz.info), a powerful scheduling library

 and several others.
-If you like Monger, you may also like [our other projects](http://clojurewerkz.org).
+If you like Neocons, you may also like [our other projects](http://clojurewerkz.org).

 Let us know what you think [on Twitter](http://twitter.com/clojurewerkz) or on the [Clojure mailing list](https://groups.google.com/group/clojure).